micaww/rage-rpc/README.md

 ```

 ###### Returns [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) resolving or failing due to the procedure's result.
 If the procedure called does not exist, `PROCEDURE_NOT_FOUND` will be thrown.

+## Events

+You can now use rage-rpc as a full on replacement for mp.events.
+API functions that start with "trigger" use the same syntax as the ones that start with "call", except they do not return anything.
+They call remote events on any context where there can be many handlers or none.

 ## Changelog